engrchrishenry/loc_aware_video_dedup/README.md

 ### Download Dataset
 - FIVR-200K Dataset ([Download Here](https://github.com/MKLab-ITI/FIVR-200K/tree/master))

    The paper uses videos categorized as "Duplicate Scene Videos (DSVs)".
-The datasets contains a total of 7,558 DSVs labelled as 'ND' in [annotations.json](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/annotation.json).
+The dataset contains a total of 7,558 DSVs labeled as 'ND' in [annotation.json](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/annotation.json).
 We provide [youtube_ids_ND.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/youtube_ids_ND.txt) which contains IDs of all DSVs.
 Only 4,960 DSVs were available for download at the time of writing our paper.
 The list of 4,960 videos used in our experiments is provided in [FIVR_available_videos.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/FIVR_available_videos.txt).

 - VCSL Dataset ([Download Here](https://github.com/alipay/VCSL/tree/main))

   We used the urls in [videos_url_uuid.csv](https://github.com/alipay/VCSL/blob/main/data/videos_url_uuid.csv) to download the dataset.
 Only 6,649 videos were available for download at the time of writing our paper.
-The uuids for the 6,649 videos used in our experiments are provided in [VCSL_available_videos.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/VCSL_available_videos.txt).
+The UUIDs for the 6,649 videos used in our experiments are provided in [VCSL_available_videos.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/VCSL_available_videos.txt).

   > Note: Most video links might be unavailable for download.
 Contacting the FIVR-200K dataset and VCSL authors may help.